Neurita/pypes/docs/configuration.md

 ```

 The most direct way of checking the names of the nodes defined in
-`Pypes`, is by looking into the source code.
+`Neuro_Pypes`, is by looking into the source code.
 You can also have a look at the
 [default configuration file](https://github.com/Neurita/pypes/blob/master/docs/pypes_config.yml)
 where we list the settings for the main nodes in each workflow.